Jvella94/DSP_Speed_and_Consumption_Tweaks/README.md

 here > https://discord.gg/BHCZ67hN
 or on the discord > DSP_Modding

+v 1.5.1	Corrected an error in the code that removed tech level improvment to drone speed.
+		Techlevel will apply correctly now. (carefull if you made the base speed high concider reducing it to more appropriate levels)

+V 1.5.0 Added Icarus actual sail acceleration rate Tweak

+V 1.4.1 Dark Fog Bug Fix

 V 1.4.0 Added Dark Fog Seed, Relay and Carrier speed modification

 V 1.3.2 Code Cleanning